olivergardiner/DisasterArea/README.md

 # DisasterArea
-Open Hardware pedal based on the Fuzz Face but, like the Base13, has a true +9v supply and a buffered output
+Open Hardware pedal based on the Fuzz Face but, like the Base13, has a true +9v supply and a buffered output.

+The operation of a PNP fuzz from a +9v rail can be achieved by AC coupling into an amplifier circuit that is referenced to +9v rather than ground, but this is susceptible to excess noise in the context of a pedal that is likely to be operated with a high gain - not a great scenario.
+In this case, a -9v rail is created using inverters (MAX1044 or ICL7660S).
+Given the noisy nature of fuzz circuits, it is generally important for both ground and any rails to be very clean - a 9v battery being ideal but less convenient than a 9v PSU.
+Accordingly, this design cascades 2 inverters to create a-ve rail of around 16v to 18v which then provides enough headroom to use a -9v regulator for the -9v rail.

+Critical to the behaviour of both the Fuzz Face and the Rangemaster is the fact that the input impedance is low and interacts directly with the pickup coils.
+For this reason, the input is deliberately not buffered into the effect but the input signal is wired in parallel to a high impedance buffer with a separate output.
+The reason for this is to provide a clean signal to drive the detector of a noise gate (e.g. the ISP Decimator).